 - Web Site, online community, forums, social networking site

 Value for your information community:

 Compare and Contrast.
 Provide an analysis and comparison of the content and uses of the research-based and community-based information sources.
-Also reflect on what this assignment taught you about your information community and the types of resources available for its use.
+To conclude, reflect on what this assignment taught you about your information community and the types of resources available for its use.
 Be sure to include a references section if you cite any articles from our course or your research.

 Submit your finished paper to Canvas (not your blog) using the file naming convention: “LastName_NameofAssignment”.